Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

  - [ ] It implies a virtual method.
  - [x] A subclass object has an IS-A relationship with its superclass or interface

 #### Q8.
-You want a method with behavior similar to a virtual method--it is meant to be overridden --expect that it does not have a mthod body.
+You want a method with behavior similar to a virtual method--it is meant to be overridden --expect that it does not have a method body.
 It just has a method signature.
 What kind of method should you use?
  - [ ] an abstract method
  - [x] a public internal method
  - [ ] an internal method